 Fodor's Expert Review Campo Santo Stefano

 In Venice's most prestigious residential neighborhood, you'll find one of the city's busiest crossroads just over the Accademia Bridge; it's hard to believe this square once hosted bullfights, with bulls or oxen tied to a stake and baited by dogs.
-For centuries the campo was all grass except for a stone avenue called the liston.
+For centuries the campo (square) was all grass except for a stone avenue called the liston.
 It was so popular for strolling that in Venetian dialect "andare al liston" still means "to go for a walk."
 A sunny meeting spot popular with Venetians and visitors alike, the campo also hosts outdoor fairs during Christmas and Carnevale seasons.
 Check out the 14th-century Chiesa di Santo Stefano.
-The pride of the church is its very fine Gothic portal, created in 1442 by Bartomomeo Bon.
+The pride of the church is its very fine Gothic portal, created in 1442 by Bartolomeo Bon.
 Inside, you'll see works by Tintoretto.